Impact of changing a username

 - The old email address will still show up in autocomplete results, as it is now an alias of the changed account.
 Emails sent to the old address will be delivered to the new one.

-The user's old address will continue to appear in his or her friend's Google+ circles.
+The user's old address will continue to appear in their friends' Google+ circles.
 If you remove the old address as an email alias, the user will no longer be in those circles, and people in the user's circle will have to add that user again using the user's new email address.

-The user must reinstall any Google Marketplace or App Engine apps that use OAuth or OpenID to continue using them after a username change.
-If an app saves data based on the domain name or the user's email address, that data is lost.
+The user must reinstall any G Suite Marketplace or App Engine apps that use OAuth or OpenID to continue using them after a username change.
+If an app saves data based on the domain name or the user's email address, that data is lost after the change.

 If a Google Play Developer account is associated with a user account name you want to change to use a new domain, note that the Developer account will be orphaned after making the change.
 To maintain access to the apps in the previous Google Play Developer account, you need to create a new Google Play Developer account using your new user account name and request an applications transfer for apps in the previous account.